hirdanshu90/DSA_Using_Python/ReadMe.md

 Binary Search Tree (BST): A binary search tree is a specific type of binary tree in which the left child of a node contains only nodes with values less than the node's value, and the right child contains only nodes with values greater than the node's value.

+Below are the Tree traversals through DFS using recursion:

 Printing values in the tree.